Graduate Student Researchers

-Casey Smith is a first-year master’s student at Berkeley’s Graduate School of Journalism.
+Casey Smith is a second-year master’s student at UC Berkeley’s Graduate School of Journalism.
 Her reporting focuses on science and the environment, law enforcement and federal agency corruption.
-Before coming to the IRP, Casey was a reporting intern at the Investigative Reporting Workshop and The Washington Post.
+Before coming to the IRP, Smith was a reporting intern at the Investigative Reporting Workshop and The Washington Post.
 In 2019, she began a Pulliam Fellowship at The Indianapolis Star.
 Her reporting there will continue while she’s at the IRP.
 Smith’s work has been published by USA Today, National Geographic, The Washington Post and others.

 Mark Felt Scholars

 The recipients of the 2015-16 Mark Felt Scholarships are (left to right): Parker Yesko, Jimmy Tobias, Nadine Sebai, Brett Murphy and Alyssa Perry.

 Brett Murphy is investigating the effects of international shipping cartels on American logistics and exploited labor along the supply chain.

 Alyssa Perry is examining a loophole in U.S. immigration policy that has left many adult foreign-born adoptees without U.S. citizenship, making them susceptible to deportation.

 Nadine Sebai is investigating a corporation’s alleged campaign against non-profit groups in California.

 Jimmy Tobias is investigating the underground trade in African “bushmeat” — wild-caught game that is smuggled into the United States and sold at markets across the country.

 Parker Yesko is examining the tensions between San Francisco’s homeless population and Super Bowl 50 organizers as the big event descends on the Bay Area.